Mikhail Kolesnikov (politician): Biography

-He served as a platoon commander for the repair of combat vehicles and senior tank technician of the training company for the training of mechanics-drivers of the motorized rifle regiment, from December 1961 he served as head of the field workshop for the repair of combat vehicles and cars of the repair shop of the tank regiment, from December 1963 he served as senior technician of the training tank company, from 1966 he served as deputy commander of the training tank company for technical training, from June 1967 he served as commander of the tank company of the training tank regiment, from September 1968 he served as deputy commander for the technical part of the tank battalion, from November 1970 as commander of the tank battalion in the 129th motorized rifle division of the Far Eastern Military District.
+He served as a platoon commander for the repair of combat vehicles and senior tank technician of the training company for the training of mechanics-drivers of a motorised rifle regiment, from December 1961 he served as head of the field workshop for the repair of combat vehicles and cars of the repair shop of the tank regiment, from December 1963 he served as senior technician of the training tank company, from 1966 he served as deputy commander of the training tank company for technical training, from June 1967 he served as commander of the tank company of the training tank regiment, from September 1968 he served as deputy commander for the technical part of the tank battalion, from November 1970 as commander of the tank battalion in the 129th Motor Rifle Division of the Far Eastern Military District.
 From 1975 he served as tank regiment commander in the 27th Guards Motor Rifle Division, from February 1977 as chief of staff and deputy commander of the 7th Guards Tank Division in the Group of Soviet Forces in the East Germany, from March 1979 he was commander of the 17th Guards Tank Division in the Kiev Military District.
 In August 1981, he was sent to study at the academy.
-From 1983 he commanded of the 31st Army Corps, from July 1984 he commanded of the 7th Guards Army in the Transcaucasian Military District.
+From 1983 he commanded of the 31st Army Corps (Soviet Union).
+From July 1984 he commanded of the 7th Guards Army in the Transcaucasian Military District.

 From February 1987 he served as chief of staff and first deputy commander of the Siberian Military District.
 From June 1988 as chief of staff and first deputy commander-in-chief of the General Command of the Southern Direction.
 From October 1990 he served as Chief of the General Staff and First Deputy Commander-in-Chief of the Soviet Ground Forces.
 After the 1991 Soviet coup attempt, he served as Acting Commander-in-Chief of the Ground Forces for some time.
 From September 1991 he served as Chief of the Main Organizational and Mobilization Directorate and First Deputy Chief of the General Staff of the Soviet Armed Forces.